National insurance (NI)

 Description

-The rate at which NI is due depends on the employee's circumstances.
+The rate that NI is at depends on the employee's circumstances.
 The employee's NI category also affects contribution rates.
-You can find more information about NI at gov.uk >
+You can find more information about NI at gov.uk.

 Cause